fabioDMFerreira/rust-events-oriented-arch/README.md

 8. **React application**: Develop a React front-end application to provide an interactive and dynamic user interface for your Actix backend.

+9. **Containerization**: Setup to run all services locally in Docker containers and manifests to deploy to Kubernetes cluster.

 ## Directory Structure

 - `api`: Contains the backend code for the project, including the API endpoints and database migrations.